eltimster/arc-medtechai/phd-openings.md

 This project will focus on methods for literature-based discovery of insights from the biomedical literature, with a particular focus on Alzheimer’s Disease.
 This will include both information extraction of elements related to the molecular basis and clinical phenotypes of the disease, as well analysis of the certainty of that information and inference to support assessment of consistency between information extracted from various sources.

-This project will also benefit from the context of the Natural Language Processing group at the University of Melbourne, including Professors Tim Baldwin, Karin Verspoor, and Trevor Cohn, and other staff including Dr Jey-Han Lau, Dr Daniel Beck, and Dr Lea Frermann, and their existing students and research fellows.
-Professor Baldwin is the Director of the training centre, while Professor Verspoor is the Deputy Director and Lead of the Natural Language Processing Stream in the centre.
+This project will also benefit from the context of the Natural Language Processing group at the University of Melbourne, including Professors Tim Baldwin and Trevor Cohn, and other staff including Dr Jey-Han Lau, Dr Daniel Beck, and Dr Lea Frermann, and their existing students and research fellows, and Professor Karin Verspoor from RMIT University.
+Professor Baldwin is the Director of the training centre, while Professor Verspoor is the Deputy Director.

 ## Using modern Machine Learning for probabilistic modelling of dementia